MultiBUGS/MultiBUGS/README.md

 ### Windows pre-built unstable binaries

+We recommend using the stable version from the main [MultiBUGS website](https://www.multibugs.org), but if you want to try out the current unstable version:

 1. Download and install [Microsoft MPI (MS-MPI)](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi#ms-mpi-downloads) (v8.1 or newer)

 2. Download the [latest `master` branch build of MultiBUGS](https://ci.appveyor.com/api/projects/MultiBUGS/MultiBUGS/artifacts/MultiBUGS.zip?branch=master).
 Unzip this to, e.g., `C:\Program Files (x86)\MultiBUGS`.